opensanctions/nomenklatura/README.md

 Later on, the following might be added:

 * A web application to let users make merge decisions on the web
-* An implementation of the OpenRefine Reconciliation API based on the blocking index

 ### Resolver graph